pifroggi/vs_degrade/README.md

 If nothing is set, all planes will be degraded.

 __*`path`* (optional)__
-Path to libjpeg-turbo, in case it is not auto-detected.
+Path to libjpeg-turbo (`turbojpeg.dll` on Windows, `libturbojpeg.so` on Linux), if not auto-detected.

 <br />